π What is ReactJS?

 β± Common methods:

-In modern React, you achieve similar results using useEffect()
+In modern React, you achieve similar results using useEffect() in functional components.

 π§ React Folder Structure β Organized Codebase